 Identify the key team members for the project and provide brief biographies or their resumes.
 The team members can be staff, volunteers or contractors.
-If different personnel are going to be working on the different projects, submit separate resumes with each project.
-Make sure to clearly identify which staff will be working on which project.

 (3) Past performance on District Grants/Contracts

 Identify District agencies from which the Applicant has received funding as a contractor, grantee, or partner in the past five years and provide specific information including: